-Since 2005, the Group has used IFRSs as its primary basis of accounting.
-As a result, many assets and liabilities (especially financial instruments) are already measured at fair value for financial reporting purposes.
-The value of certain items may be estimated using simplified methods (cost, for example), provided that they do not represent material exposures or the difference compared with the fair value that would have been recognised in the account is not material.
+The restatements of the IFRS financial statements are explained and documented.
+They are tracked in a table that reconciles the IFRS balance sheet to the Solvency II balance sheet, line by line.
+However, the value of certain items may be estimated using simplified methods (cost, for example), provided that they do not represent material exposures or the difference compared with the fair value that would have been recognised in the account is not material.